wol4aravio/OSOL.Extremum/README.md

 * boxes with bad value of fitness function can move for longer distances,
 * boxes with good value of fitness functions should not move for long distances.

+Thus, IES tries to balance between global search due to the existence of the opportunity to make relatively huge gaps coupled with an ability to make local search.

 ### Config example

 ```json